 Camino means "road" or "voyage" in Spanish, and this album reflects our voyage together into the world of Tango, Gypsy, Balkan, and Gypsy Jazz music.

-The core members Café 852 are virtuoso accordionist Nazar Tabachyshyn from Ukraine, British-Indian classical and flamenco guitarist Soujit Ghosh, and bassist and trumpeter Farley Sangels.
+The core members Café 852 are virtuoso accordionist Nazar Tabachyshyn from Ukraine, British-Indian classical and flamenco guitarist Soujit Guitar, and bassist and trumpeter Farley Sangels.
 Appearing extensively on Camino de Tango is cello maestro Richard Bamping and violin virtuoso Felix Tham who both bring as orchestral scope to the compositions.

 Camino de Tango takes us on a picturesque world tour of the colours, sights, sounds and feelings of diverse places such as Buenos Aires, the home of the Tango, to Paris, where Gypsy Jazz was created in the 1930's in smoke filled cafés.
 Following a quick visit to J.S.
 Bach's keyboard in 18th century Germany, we also visit Serbia and Moldova for traditional circle dances and gypsy band wildness before returning back (with a brief pit stop in neighbour Uruguay) to the home of tango in Argentina.